-As the timing of the fuel injection and the exhaust valve activation are electronically optimised over a wide operating range of the engine, the selection of matching point only has a meaning in connection with the turbocharger matching and the compression ratio.
+For ME, ME-C and ME-GI engines, the timing of the fuel injection and the exhaust valve activation are electronically optimised over a wide operating range of the engine.
+Therefore the selection of matching point only has a meaning in connection with the turbocharger matching and the compression ratio.